raspberrypilearning/cd-intermediate-scratch-sushi/en/step_8.md

 + Make another list called `Increase List`!

 + Now, by clicking on the little plus sign (**+**) at the bottom of the lists, add in the first pair of values of `increase`{:class="blockdata"} and `degrees`{:class="blockdata"} you liked, each value into the right list.
-Do this again and add the second pair of values.
-This will be enough for now, you'll add the rest later!
+Do this again to add the second pair of values.
+This will be enough for now — you'll add the rest of the value pairs you like later!

 ![](images/helping2.png)